nginxinc/nginx-wiki/source/modules/redis2.rst

 Performance Tuning
 ------------------

-* When you're using this module, please ensure you're using a TCP connection pool (provided by :doc:`keepalive`) and Redis pipelining wherever possible.
+* When you're using this module, please ensure you're using a TCP connection pool (provided by `keepalive <http://nginx.org/en/docs/http/ngx_http_upstream_module.html#keepalive>`_) and Redis pipelining wherever possible.
 These features will significantly improve performance.
 * Using multiple instance of Redis servers on your multi-core machines also help a lot due to the sequential processing nature of a single Redis server instance.
 * When you're benchmarking performance using something like ``ab`` or ``http_load``, please ensure that your error log level is high enough (like ``warn``) to prevent Nginx workers spend too much cycles on flushing the ``error.log`` file, which is always non-buffered and blocking and thus very expensive.